 Q. What are the main use cases for license portability?

-A. There are four main use cases for license portability:
+A. There are three main use cases for license portability:

 1. Hardware Replacement

 Q. I had a hardware failure.
 The device was/was not under warranty.
 I do/do not have a Cisco Smart Net Total Care contract.
 What should I do?

 Since hardware replacement is outside the scope of the Cisco ONE Software license portability policy, follow existing procedures for hardware replacement.
 Hardware replacements may be covered under

 Cisco Smart Net Total Care